Hazy new year: Southeast Asia set to suffer for months as Indonesia fails to douse fires

 Indonesian President Joko Widodo has increased government efforts to tackle the haze in recent weeks, making several visits to the worst-hit areas and asking other countries for help, but apparently to little avail.

-"We all know that the burned areas are now widening beyond normal conditions," Widodo told reporters on Sunday. " ... the efforts to extinguish the fires are ongoing now both by land and air.
+"We all know that the burned areas are now widening beyond normal conditions," Widodo told reporters on Sunday. "...the efforts to extinguish the fires are ongoing now both by land and air.
 We have to be patient because the burned areas is now wide."

-(Additional reporting by Cindy Silviana, Bernadette Christina and Agustinus Beo Da Costa; Reporting by Michael Taylor; Editing by Nick Macfie and Mark Potter)
+(Additional reporting by Bernadette Christina and Agustinus Beo Da Costa; Reporting by Michael Taylor; Editing by Nick Macfie)